tiero/ionio/website/docs/language/Functions.md

 # Functions

-The following functions and operators are available when compiling Ivy to Bitcoin Script:
+The following functions and operators are available when compiling Ionio to Bitcoin Script:

 * **checkSig(publicKey: PublicKey, sig: Signature) -> Boolean**: check that the signature **sig **is a valid signature on the spending transaction by the private key corresponding to **publicKey**.